-Each lesson, you can choose how you learn: watch a documentary, engage with primary sources, research online or read high-quality websites.
+Each lesson, you can choose how you learn: watch a documentary, engage with historical sources, research online or read high-quality websites.
 No matter which you choose, you will have a specific worksheet to help you complete the lesson.
 Afterwards, test your knowledge with a short quiz and then enjoy extra activities to fuel your interest in the past.

 How does this classroom work?